propelorm/Propel/documentation/03-basic-crud.markdown

 `ModelCriteria::FORMAT_ON_DEMAND` is one of the many formatters provided by the Query objects.
 You can also get a collection of associative arrays instead of objects, if you don't need any of the logic stored in your model object, by using `ModelCriteria::FORMAT_ARRAY`.

-The [wiki:Documentation/1.6/ModelCriteria Query API reference] describes each formatter, and how to use it.
+The [ModelCriteria Query API reference](../reference/model-criteria) describes each formatter, and how to use it.

 ## Propel Instance Pool ##